 After stumbling on the practice serendipitously through a friend, I can truthfully say it’s become a central tenet of my life.

-The funny thing is, I never would have guessed mindfulness would be so life-changing.
+The funny thing is, I never would have guessed it would be so life-changing.

-If you had asked me a few years ago, I would have told you that meditation was a “woo-woo” spiritual practice that wasn’t for me.
+If you’d had asked me a few years ago, I would have told you that meditation was a “woo-woo” spiritual practice that wasn’t for me.

-I’m so grateful that I was proven wrong.
+I’m so grateful that I was proven wrong though.

 If you’re on the fence about giving meditation a go, or looking for some guidance on where to start, I hope this list of recommended books will be helpful.